mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a little derisive.
 Den mother, trail boss and cat herder are some of the more popular ones.

-Agents in the Scout Service are often seen as ‘the foreign office’ whereas INI agents operate within the Imperium most of the time.
+Agents in the Scout Service are often seen as 'the foreign office' whereas INI agents operate within the Imperium most of the time.
 Many scouts, especially those in the Exploration branch, have travelled beyond Imperial borders, giving them a greater understanding